Disc Sander Pros & Cons [2023]

 While disc sanders have limitations like only producing 90 degree surfaces and potential for sanding marks, they are very versatile workshop tools.
 Models are available as both stationary benchtops and handy handhelds.

 Pay attention to key features like disc size, dust collection, and table size when selecting a disc sander.
-With practice controlling disc pressure and workpiece motion, a quality disc sander will deliver clean consistent sanding results.
+With practice controlling disc pressure and work piece motion, a quality disc sander will deliver clean consistent sanding results.
 Add a disc sander to your shop to level surfaces, smooth curves, and finish projects with crisp clean lines.